- Sites are optimised to perform well on both desktop and mobile screens

 Three words: drag and drop.
 As with many of today’s site-building apps, Webs.com spares you the headache of having to code your site or jumping needlessly between editing programs and your site builder.

-If you're interested in this site builder and want to subscribe at a lower cost, you can use a Webs promo code and Webs coupon through this link.
+If you're interested in this site builder and want to subscribe at a lower cost, you can use a Webs promo code and Webs coupon through the following link;

 Features and Flexibility: